Michael Amiri, MD, DABSM

 Robert Nahouraii, MD

 Dr. Nahouraii has over 25 years experience taking care of neurologic disorders in children and adolescents.
 He studied medicine at the University of Pittsburgh School of Medicine and continued his postgraduate training at Nationwide Children's Hospital.
 He completed his residency and Fellowship at Duke University Hospital.
-After leaving Charlotte to teach medicine at the University of South Carolina, he is now back in Charlotte and the surrounding areas for the care of patients with seizures, sleep issues, cerebral palsy, headaches, and performs BOTOX treatments, among others.
+After leaving Charlotte to teach medicine at the University of South Carolina, he is now back in Charlotte and the surrounding areas for the care of patients with seizures, sleep issues, cerebral palsy, headaches.
 He is caring and compassionate about helping children, has been awarded Best Doctor by US News & World Report, and has dedicated time to clinical research for epilepsy treatments.
 He is excited to be part of Mecklenburg Neurology and to see familiar faces in the community.
 Dr. Nahouraii currently holds memberships in the following societies:

 • Child Neurology Society